 Every congregation in this country is experiencing change.
 Your congregation may well resist some of those changes.
 Sustained change must be adapted—and ultimately adopted—by the congregation itself.

 David Brubaker has consulted with organizations and congregations in the U.S. and a dozen other countries on organizational development and conflict transformation.
 He is the author of Promise and Peril, on managing change and conflict in congregations, and When the Center Does Not Hold, on leading in an age of polarization.
-David serves as Dean of the School of Social Sciences and Professions at Eastern Mennonite University and is a professor of organizational studies.
+David recently retired from his role as Dean of the School of Social Sciences and Professions at Eastern Mennonite University, and is now a Professor Emeritus of Organizational Studies.